mano-at-sdsc/published-documentation/How-to-approve-your-datapackage.md

+Each DCC can only have one approved datapackage in each data release.
+If you approve multiple packages between data releases, only the most recently approved package will be used.

 1. Go to https://app.nih-cfde.org/ and click "Log In" (top right corner).
 2. Click your name and "My Profile" (top right corner).
    - Check that under "Groups" it says you're an Approver for your DCC.